google/layered-scene-inference/README.md

 This is the initial release of the Layered Scene Inference TensorFlow code for learning to infer layered depth images (LDIs) from single input views via multi-view supervision.

-Note that this is not an officially supported Google product.

 <img src="https://shubhtuls.github.io/lsi/resources/images/teaser.png" width="60%">

 ## Training and Evaluating